HTB|SIGHT Taenzer Grant Program Overview

 2

-The 2023 IEEE HTB/SIGHT Projects Call for Proposals included a special consideration to support projects that apply existing proven technologies within IEEE designated fields to challenges faced by a localized community of persons with disabilities or local organizations that serve persons with disabilities.
+The 2023 five projects with a plan to apply existing proven technologies within IEEE designated fields to challenges faced by a localized community of persons with disabilities or local organizations that serve persons with disabilities were awarded funding from the Taenzer grant program.
 Applicants had to demonstrate collaboration with the beneficiaries in the identification of the need and proposed solution.

 Educational Materials